 I was born in 1979 in the city of Brno, Czechia (then part of Czechoslovakia).

 In 2005 I moved to Sydney to study media.
-I lived in New South Wales and eventually became an Australian citizen in 2014.
+I decided to stay in Australia and became a citizen in 2014.

 While I work across Australia and internationally, I believe Tasmania to be the best place to live and raise a family.
 I want it to stay that way.